jckouame/EclipseTrainingSlides/slides.md

 Extension = plug<br/>
 Extension point = socket

 A lot of things are done through extension points.
-For that, we need a plugin.
+For that, we need a plug-in.

 ---
-title: Exercise: Create a plugin
+title: Exercise: Create a plug-in

 - Go to Plug-in Development perspective
 - File > New > Plug-in project
-- Name your plugin (org.eclipse.cdt.example.framespy)
+- Name your plug-in (org.eclipse.cdt.example.framespy)
 - Press Next then Finish
 - <b>Go!</b>